 SECTION COURSE SECTION CODE HOURS

 Section -I Anatomy & Physiology & Medical Terminology - Part-I MAP 01 90

-Section -II Anatomy & Physiology & Medical Terminology - Part-II MAP 02 90
+Section -II Anatomy & Physiology &Medical Terminology - Part-II MAP 02 90

 Section -III The Administration & Professional Setting MAS03 90

 Section -IV Electronic Health Records HER 04 90

 Section V Phlebotomy MPL 05 90

 Section -VI EKG/Pharmacy MEG 06 90

 Section -VII Clinical Procedures MPH 07 90

 Section VIII Medical Insurance Principle MIP08 90

 Section -IX Externship MAES 09 180

 TOTAL HOURS : 900

-Monday through Thursday: AM Classes: 8:15 - 2:45 PM Monday through Friday: AM Classes: 8:15 - 2:45 PM PM Classes: 6:00 - 9:30 PM
+Monday through Friday: AM Classes: 8:15 - 2:45 PM

+Monday through Thursday: PM Classes: 6:00 - 9:30 PM (only Didactic portion only)

-The Medical Assistant Program is taught in a series of fifteen months in the AM, twenty-one months in the PM on Monday through Thursday, and thirteen and half months on Monday through Friday.
-The program is taught in a series of nine(9) sections of comprehensive Medical Assistant theory and practical study, sections inclusive of random order of presentation with the exception of the Clinical Externship - which is performed at the completion of the nine course sections.
+The Medical Assistant Program is taught in a range of ten (10) to fifteen (15) months in the AM on Monday through Friday, and in range of nineteen(19) months to twenty eight and half (28.5) months in the PM on Monday through Thursday, and in range of thirteen and half (13.5) to twenty and quarter (20.25) months on Monday through Friday.
+The program is taught in a series of nine (9) sections of comprehensive Medical Assistant theory and practical study, sections inclusive of random order of presentation with the exception of the Clinical Externship - which is performed at the completion of the nine course sections.

 Students must keep in mind that although course enrollment is continuous, occasional specified up to four weeks delays of the next section's start may occur between course sections due to unforeseen circumstances.
 Under certain circumstances, program completion may be extended by as much as fifty percent more than the normal program length.